excellentingenuity/Permissible/README.md

 # Permissible
-Multi-Tenant User Authentication and Permissions Module with Laravel Connectors
+User Authentication and ACL Permissions Module with Laravel Connectors